theHdd4/TrinityFastAPIDjangoReact/README.md

 returned an error.
 Double‑check the URL and that the Django container is running.
 A 404 response usually means the endpoint path is wrong while a 5xx status indicates the tunnel or backend might be down.
-Use `docker-compose logs cloudflared` to confirm the tunnel is connected if you suspect connectivity issues.
+Use `docker-compose logs cloudflared-admin` (and the other tunnel containers) to confirm they are connected if you suspect connectivity issues.